University of Bristol: Bristol University Press

-Bristol University Press is scholarly press based at University of Bristol.
-In 1996, the University of Bristol established Policy Press, an academic publisher based in the Faculty of Social Sciences and Law at the University of Bristol and specialising in the social sciences.
-In October 2016, Policy Press became an imprint of newly founded Bristol University Press.
+Bristol University Press is a scholarly press based at the University of Bristol.
+In 1996, Alison Shaw founded Policy Press at the University of Bristol, as an academic publisher based in the Faculty of Social Sciences and Law and specialising in the social sciences.
+In October 2016, Policy Press became an imprint of the newly founded Bristol University Press.

 It is not-for-profit university press which publishes 22 journals and 200 books a year in subjects including: Ageing and Gerontology, Business and Management, Criminology, Economics and Society, Environment and Sustainability, International Development, Law, Politics and International Relations, Science, Technology and Society, and Sociology.
 It achieved journal citation metrics with gains in Journal Impact Factors and improved results in Journal Citation Indicator, Scopus CiteScore and SJR.

 Bristol is Open

 Bristol is Open, abbreviated as BiO, is a joint venture project between Bristol City Council and University of Bristol.
 It is for delivering research contributing to the development of a Smart City and deploying a city-scale open and programmable testbed for experimentation and digital innovation.
 The collaboration of two organisations started in April 2015 and ended in December 2019 with Bristol City Council taking full control of BiO's operations.
 It has completed many technical trials and experiments including open access to Wi-Fi as a reduction of the digital divide and development for Smart City technology.